Social Media Reporting

 Social Media KPI Report Template

-Understanding (and being able to report on) your KPI performance is crucial for brands who want to see results.
-This template can be used to decide on the perfect KPIs for any given campaign or strategy and, of course, report on the performance broken down by channel and social media KPI categories like engagement, content, growth and more.
+Understanding (and being able to report on) your KPI performance is crucial for brands that want to see results.
+This template can be used to decide on the perfect KPIs for any given campaign or strategy and, of course, report on the performance broken down by channel and social media KPI categories like engagement, content, growth, and more.

 Download Your Free Social Media KPI Report Template